christosgalano/christosgalano.github.io/_drafts/msgraph-bicep.md

 - **Service Principals**: `appId`
 - **Federated Identity Credentials**: `name`

 While this client-provided key property is often an alternate key, it may sometimes serve as the primary key.
-Resources created without client-provided keys may require a one-time backfill of keys to support declarative redeployments.
+Resources created without client-provided keys may require a one-time backfill of keys to support declarative re-deployments.
 After defining these keys, resources can be included in Bicep files to ensure consistent and repeatable deployments.

+## Common Use Cases

+The Microsoft Graph Bicep extension enables several practical automation scenarios that streamline Entra ID resource management:

+**Identity Management:**
+- Automated provisioning of security groups for new projects or teams
+- Consistent creation and configuration of service principals for applications
+- Standardized management of application registrations across environments

+**Access Control:**
+- Implementation of role-based access control (RBAC) patterns at scale
+- Automated assignment and management of permissions across multiple tenants
+- Standardized group membership management for different project phases

+**Application Lifecycle:**
+- Automated creation and configuration of application registrations for development, staging, and production environments
+- Management of application credentials and certificates with proper rotation policies
+- Consistent federation setup for applications across different identity providers

+**Compliance and Governance:**
+- Implementation of standardized naming conventions across Entra ID resources
+- Automated cleanup of stale or unused identities and permissions
+- Consistent application of security policies across multiple applications

+These use cases demonstrate how the Microsoft Graph Bicep extension can transform manual, error-prone processes into automated, repeatable operations.
+By implementing these patterns through infrastructure as code, organizations can ensure consistency, reduce administrative overhead, and maintain better security controls.

 ## Examples